amiralisahraei/job-scraper-ai-agent-n8n/README.md

 # 🛠️ Telegram Job Scraper Bot with n8n AI Agent & Selenium

 This project implements a fully automated job scraper and notifier system.
-It uses a Python script with Selenium to scrape job postings from [pracuj.pl](https://pracuj.pl), and a Telegram bot built using [n8n](https://n8n.io) to interact with users and deliver job results on request.
+It uses a Python script with Selenium to collect job postings from a targeted website, and a Telegram bot built using n8n to interact with users and deliver job results on request.

 ---